Yeo Jia Min: 2018–2020: Two World Tour titles

-In April of 2018, Yeo competed at her first Commonwealth Games held in Gold Coast, Queensland, Australia.
+In April 2018, Yeo competed at her first Commonwealth Games held in Gold Coast, Queensland, Australia.
 In June, she participated in the Mongolia International Series and was knocked out at the semi-finals by Joy Xuan Deng of Hong Kong in two straight sets.
 The following week, Yeo reached the final of White Nights, an International Challenge tournament held in Gatchina, Russia.
 There she met Deng once again and lost to her in a thrilling three-set match in 51 minutes.
 In August, Yeo continued her good showing in Vietnam by winning her second Vietnam Open title in three years.
 She defeated China's Han Yue, 21–19, 21–19 in the final to seal the victory.
 This is also her first World Tour success after BWF rebranded the tournaments in 2018.
 In September, Yeo took part in the Hyderabad Open and reached the semi-finals but she lost to Deng again, her third defeat to the same opponent on the tour that year.

 In 2019, Yeo played in the German Open in March and lost to Ratchanok Intanon of Thailand in the quarter-finals, 21-7, 21-12.
 She then played in her first All England Open and was eliminated in the first round by China's former Olympic champion, Li Xuerui in two close games.
 In August, she won her first title of the year by winning the Hyderabad Open.
 In the final, she defeated An Se-young of Korea in a three-set battle that lasted 73 minutes.
 In the same month at the BWF World Championships, Yeo become the first female shuttler from Singapore to reach the quarter-finals after she defeated Vietnam's Vũ Thị Trang in the third round, in a 72 minutes battle.
 Yeo, who also defeated World No. 1, Akane Yamaguchi in the second round of the tournament met the 2013 World Champion, Ratchanok Intanon in the quarter-finals again and lost to her in two straight games in 41 minutes.
 At the year-end SEA Games held in Manila, Philippines, she won her third women's team bronze after Singapore reached the semi-finals of the women's team competition but lost to Indonesia, 1–3.

 Due to the COVID-19 pandemic, the 2020 badminton season was shortened and Yeo participated in only five tournaments.
 Her best result was at the Badminton Asia Team Championships where Singapore women's team reached the quarter-finals of the competition.